-While the housings can come into contact with uneven terrain when off-roading, they slip right over it and it's no problem.
+For the most part, the bumpers hit first, and there is further clearance to the housings at that point.
+If the housings do come into contact with uneven terrain when off-roading, they'll slip right over it and it's no problem.

-The most likely way to actually shatter a Two-X housing is by repeatedly dropping off curbs onto them with the rider's full weight, or to wipe out at high speed and have the bad luck to have the Two-X slam directly into a concrete curb at full speed.
+The most likely way to actually shatter a Two-X housing is by repeatedly dropping onto it onto curbs or rocks with the rider's full weight, or to wipe out at high speed and have the bad luck to have the Two-X slam directly into a concrete curb at full speed.
 Avoid these things.

 Q: I managed to crack open, or otherwise trash my housings.
 What can I do?